 These subjects were given 5 mg of finasteride per day.
-The results demonstrated that prostate-specific antigen was significantly reduced with a significant improvement in the size of hypertrophied prostate.
+The results demonstrated that the prostate-specific antigen was significantly reduced with a significant improvement in the size of the hypertrophied prostate.

-A different way of treating Benign Prostatic Hyperplasia is with Transurethral Resection of the Prostate.
+A different way of treating Benign Prostatic Hyperplasia is with the Transurethral Resection of the Prostate.

 In this procedure, a scope is inserted through the urethra into the prostate gland, where any extra prostate tissue is cut away.
-Along with this surgery come a set of risks, however.
+Along with this surgery comes a set of risks, however.

 There is a 13% risk of developing erectile dysfunction after the surgery.
 4% of patients require transfusion.
 7% of TURP patients develop a urinary tract infection.
 5% of patients develop stricture.
 Moreover, a whopping 50% of patients who receive this surgery develop retrograde ejaculation.